tgamboalsmo/Project6/README.md

 left (this menu is hidden by default).
 The menu will show a list of addition feed options.
 Clicking on one will show sub-topics for that feed and will cause the menu to be hidden again.
+* To run the application:
+	1. To see the feed menu - Click on the 'hamburger' icon in the upper left hand corner.
+	   A menu will appear from the left with the available options.
+Click on the 'hamburger' icon again to make it disappear.
+	1. To select a new feed - Click on the 'hamburger' icon in the upper left hand corner.
+	   A menu will appear from the left with the available options.
+Click on the feed you want to see.
+This will change the title at the top of the screen and the available blogs/articles to select from.
+The menu will also disappear back to the left automatically.
+	2. To view blog/article for a particular feed - Click anywhere on the row of the article you want to view.
+This will take browser to that blog/article (will not open a new window or tab).

 ## Application Testing How-To
 Application is being performed using the Jasmine library.
 The testing specifications are